13 Best Holiday Books to Read in 2022

 Although he recognized this as his own room, it looked completely different now.
 The walls were covered with bright green leaves, and a roaring flame was burning in the fireplace.
 On the floor are piles of excellent Christmas food-rich flavored chocolate cake, warm and fluffy bread, colorful apples and oranges, plates of butter, stewed chicken, boxes of chocolates, and candies.
 Sitting next to these things was a tall, smiling ghost who happily shouted to Scrooge, "Please come in!
 Come in, man!
 I am the ghost of Christmas today!
 Look at me!"

 Since the first ghost's visit, Scrooge hasn't been sure about himself.
-So even though the ghost’s eyes are bright and full of kindness, Scrooge still dare not look at its face, but he can see the ghost wearing a green robe, its long brown hair casually scattered on its back, and its face A warm and friendly smile.
+So even though the ghost’s eyes are bright and full of kindness, Scrooge still dares not look at its face, but he can see the ghost wearing a green robe, its long brown hair casually scattered on its back, and its face A warm and friendly smile.
 The light came from the torch held by his powerful right hand.

 "Ghost," Scrooge said softly.
 "You can go wherever you want to take me.
 I learned the lesson last night, and the lesson is now in effect.
 If you have anything to learn from me tonight, please let me learn from you."